Unlike dieting, mindful eating is a sustainable way to reach a healthy weight and enjoy the food you eat even more.

 “If we mentally do a digestive body "scan" after we eat and notice that we feel bloated, too full or lethargic, we might choose to replace the foods we aren’t digesting well with something that our body finds more nourishing and agreeable.”
 For example, if you take time to notice that gluten causes you to feel bloated and uncomfortable, it’s much easier to remove it from your diet.

-You are able maintain a healthy weight more easily —whatever that looks like
+2. You are able to maintain a healthy weight more easily — whatever that looks like to you.

 "When we eat with the purpose of loving and nourishing our bodies, it can help us maintain a healthy body weight," says Levy, who adds that there is a lot of appreciation involved in mindful eating — something that's missing in many of our relationships with food.

-Your taste preferences may change, for the better
+3. Your taste preferences may change, for the better.

 “By learning about our food sources, we can let our rational mind help us make better choices about what to eat,” Levy explains.
 In other words, it isn’t just about physically developing a taste for healthier, whole foods.
 It's also about rationally knowing that there are chemicals in processed foods, as well as added fats and sugars, that are designed to trick you into eating more.
 Having this knowledge can help you lose the taste for foods that are processed, rather than whole, Levy says, helping you to better appreciate foods thats are functional and nutritious.